Chili Crisp Recipe

 • Add the oil, onion flakes, and minced garlic cloves to a medium saucepan.
 Cook over low heat until just fragrant, about 2-3 minutes, taking care not to burn the garlic.

-• Remove from heat and add the sugar, salt, red pepper flakes, sesame seeds and sesame oiland whisk together.
-Place into a small container and let cool completely.
+• Add remainder of ingredients: the sugar, salt, red pepper flakes, sesame seeds and sesame oil and whisk together.
+Cook for another minute over low heat, stirring often then let cool completely.

 Notes